HomeFood & DrinkPublix

 10 Hidden Features of the Publix App on iPad and iPhone

 The Publix app is the one I open every Wednesday morning when the new weekly ad drops, coffee in hand, planning the week's shop from the couch.
-Most people use it just to clip a coupon or two, but after months of building real grocery runs with it on both an iPad and an iPhone, I have found a stack of features that quietly hide in the menus.
-In this guide I will walk you through getting the app set up on your device, the buried tools that actually save money and time, the practical habits that make it click, the spots where it frustrates me, and a few solid alternatives if your store is not a Publix.
+Most people use it just to clip a coupon or two, but after months of building real grocery runs with it on both an iPad and an iPhone, I have found a stack of tools that quietly hide in the menus.
+I will also be straight with you about the parts that have changed: Publix has split some functions into separate apps, and it killed its in-store scan-and-pay tool in early 2026.
+In this guide I walk you through getting set up on your device, the buried features that actually save money and time, the habits that make it click, the spots where it frustrates me, and a few alternatives if your store is not a Publix.

 Getting the Publix app running on your iPad and iPhone

 Open the app, sign in or create a free Publix account, and the first thing to do is set your home store.
-This single step changes everything that follows, since prices, weekly ad deals, and pickup slots are all tied to that specific location.
-In our testing, skipping it left us staring at deals that did not exist at our actual store.
-Once your store is set, turn on location access and notifications.
-The first lets the app pull up the right aisle information, and the second is how you hear about personalized digital coupons before they expire.
-One honest note on the iPad: there is no separate tablet layout, so you are running the scaled up iPhone version.
-It works fine, just do not expect a reimagined big screen design.
+This one step changes everything that follows, because prices, weekly ad deals, aisle locations, and pickup slots are all tied to that specific location.
+When I skipped it once, I spent ten minutes looking at deals that did not exist at the store I actually shop.
+After your store is set, turn on location access and notifications.
+The first lets the app show the right aisle information, and the second is how you hear about personalized digital coupons and buy one get one free deals before they expire.

-Once you dig past the home screen, these are the tucked away tools I reach for on nearly every shop:
+Once you dig past the home screen, these are the tools I reach for on nearly every shop.
+A few of them are not where people expect, so this is worth reading closely.

-- Club Publix perks.
-Free membership unlocks members only prices and the occasional surprise treat, and the offers surface right inside the app.
+• Club Publix perks.
+The free membership unlocks member prices, the coupon access above, and the occasional surprise offer, all surfaced inside the app.

 Practical tips from real grocery runs

-A few habits turned the app from a nice to have into the centerpiece of how I shop.
+A few habits turned the app from a nice-to-have into the center of how I shop.
 First, I clip every relevant digital coupon the moment the new ad lands, even items I am only half sure I will buy.
 Clipping costs nothing, and an unclipped coupon simply does nothing at the register, so there is no downside to being generous.
+Just remember the coupons live behind the free Club Publix membership, so set that up once and you are done.

-Second, I build my list on the iPad the night before and check it against the weekly ad and the buy one get one free deals, which Publix is famous for.
-Spotting a BOGO on something I already needed is where the real savings hide.
-Third, I keep my phone number memorized and tied to my account, because that number, typed at the checkout keypad, is what pulls in every clipped coupon and Club Publix price automatically.
-Finally, when I am short on time I start a curbside order on the iPad and hand off to the iPhone to confirm pickup on the drive over.
-The two devices sharing one account makes that handoff seamless.
+Second, I build my list on the iPad the night before and check it against the weekly ad and the BOGO deals, which Publix is known for.
+There are usually at least thirty buy one get one free offers each week, and spotting one on something I already needed is where the real savings hide.
+Third, I keep my ten digit phone number memorized and tied to my account, because that number, typed on the PIN pad at checkout, is what pulls in every clipped coupon and Club Publix price automatically.

 The limits and downsides to know